rakeshch/Car-Extended-Kalman-Filter-Project/README.md

 ## Helpful Reads

-The following references were provided by my project reviewer and are very helpful to me.

 This [blog](http://www.bzarg.com/p/how-a-kalman-filter-works-in-pictures/) does a very good job of explaining the math behind kalman filter, particularly concerning the derivation of Kalman gain K.

 This [article](http://bilgin.esme.org/BitsAndBytes/KalmanFilterforDummies) illustrates how to use kalman filter to resolve an estimation problem, using a kalman filter for that problem may be an overkill, but I find it very enlightening in terms of understanding how the kalman works.